moshimeow/moshimeow.github.io/portfolio.markdown

 Both of these models were pretty heavily inspired by [Facebook's MeGATrack paper](https://research.facebook.com/publications/megatrack-monochrome-egocentric-articulated-hand-tracking-for-virtual-reality/) and [milkcat0904's PyTorch reimplementation of the model architectures](https://github.com/milkcat0904/MegaTrack-pytorch) although we've iterated a bit on the base model architectures by now.

-Also, to be clear, we don't have any of Facebook's weights or dataset - we did train these from scratch! shoutout to facebook for doing quite actually-open research (publish your datasets next pls) and milkcat0904 for their very solid reimplementation!
+Also, to be clear, we don't have any of Facebook's weights or dataset - we did train these from scratch!
+Shoutout to facebook for doing quite actually-open research (publish your datasets next pls) and milkcat0904 for their very solid reimplementation!

 <!-- TODO Add visualization picture -->
 <!--